hcyang22/Physarum-evacuation/README.md

 This is my undergraduate work back in 2019, now it got publised in SOCO.

-The code will be added as soon as I get it clear and better visualization.
+The code will be added as soon as I get it cleared and better visualization.

+## How to use

+## Bibtex

+## Acknolegement